asolin/aalto-data-science-hackathon/README.md

 This is a visual data exploration tool to bus delay data provided by [HSL](http://dev.hsl.fi/) in Helsinki, Finland.

 Our set of tools include: SQLite, Python, and the Google Maps Api.
 We also used the [gtfs_SQL_importer](https://github.com/cbick/gtfs_SQL_importer) (with minor modifications).
 The website design was inspired by the [auratkartalla.com](http://www.auratkartalla.com/) web pages.

+## Howto

+The web pages rendering the visualisations are under `site/`.
+The backend is built upon a set of static JSON files.